 Great to meet you.
 I’m a freelance journalist and author based in San Francisco, by way of Miami, Washington D.C., New York and London.
-I write about technology, culture, social justice, and everything in between with a special interest in stories about identity, representtaion, beauty, and subcultures.
+I write about technology, business, culture, social justice, and everything in between with a special interest in stories about identity, representation, beauty, and subcultures.

 “Riveting and well-researched….
 Graceful prose bolsters this fascinating account.
 This is essential reading for anyone interested in criminal rehabilitation.” —Publishers Weekly